-The mountain gorilla population is restricted to the southern section of the Virunga NP.
-It is part of the larger "Virunga population", which include the gorillas of Volcanoes NP in Rwanda, of the Mgahinga Gorilla NP in Uganda, and of the Mikeno sector of Virunga NP of DRC.
-In 2001, an estimated 183 mountain gorillas were resident in DRC, about half of the global Virunga mountain gorilla population (Caldecott and Miles, 2005).
+The Mountain Gorilla population is restricted to the southern section of the Virunga NP.
+It is part of the larger "Virunga population", which includes the gorillas of Volcanoes NP in Rwanda, of the Mgahinga Gorilla NP in Uganda, and of the Mikeno sector of Virunga NP of DRC.
+In 2001, an estimated 183 Mountain Gorillas were resident in DRC, about half of the Virunga Mountain Gorilla population (Caldecott and Miles, 2005).

-The range of the distinctive Bwindi population of mountain gorillas is largely restricted to Uganda in the Bwindi Impenetrable NP, which does however also include part of DRC (Butynski, T.M., 2001).
+The range of the distinctive Bwindi population of Mountain Gorillas is largely restricted to the Uganda section of Bwindi Impenetrable NP, which however also includes part of DRC (Butynski, T.M., 2001).

-1. Legislation
+1.1.
+Legislation

-National.
+National